-- trade-weighted ASXEnergy prices for 2021/22 (as presented in Table 7) - a 12 month trade-weighted average of ASXEnergy prices - historical half-hourly prices for 2019/20.
+- trade-weighted ASXEnergy prices for 2022/23 (as presented in Table 7) - a 12 month trade-weighted average of ASXEnergy prices - historical half-hourly prices for 2020/21.

 Table 8 provides average half-hourly prices that do not take into account solar export data (that is, the half-hourly prices are time-weighted averages, or simple averages), while Table 9 provides average half-hourly prices that are weighted by solar exports in each half hour interval.
-These solar export-weighted prices are based on solar export data for 2019/20 for each DNSP, which was provided by the ESC.
+These solar export-weighted prices are based on solar export data for 2020/21 for each DNSP, which was provided by the ESC.

-Table 8: Summary of half-hourly spot prices for 2020/21 (based on historical quarters Q3 2019 to Q22020), unweighted by solar exports (\$ 2021/22)
+Table 8: Summary of half-hourly spot prices for 2020/21 (based on historical quarters Q3 2020 to Q2 2021), unweighted by solar exports (\$ 2022/23)

 Rate type Average spot price (c/kWh)

-Single-flat rate 4.76
+Flat rate 4.15

-Peak 9.26
+Early evening 6.39

-Time-varying rate Shoulder 4.00
+Time-varying rate Day 3.51

-Off-peak 3.50
+Overnight 3.84

-Table 9: Summary of half-hourly spot prices for 2021/22 (based on historical quarters Q3 2019 to Q22020), solar export-weighted (\$ 2021/22)
+Table 9: Summary of half-hourly spot prices for 2022/23 (based on historical quarters Q3 2020 to Q2 2021), solar export-weighted (\$ 2022/23)

 Rate type Export-weighted average spot price (c/kWh)

-Single-flat rate 3.92
+Flat rate 2.44

-Peak 7.91
+Time-varying rate Early evening 4.03

-Time-varying rate Shoulder 3.39
+Day 2.23

-Off-peak 3.87
+Overnight 4.27

-It is important to note that since Table 9 presents prices that are based on solar export-weighted average prices, the relationship between these prices in different periods (peak, should and off-peak) does not necessarily correspond with the relationship between unweighted wholesale electricity prices during those same periods.
+It is important to note that since Table 9 presents prices that are based on solar export-weighted average prices, the relationship between these prices in different periods (day, early evening and overnight) does not necessarily correspond with the relationship between unweighted wholesale electricity prices during those same periods.

-For example, wholesale electricity prices are generally higher in shoulder periods than in off-peak periods, as we can see in Table 8.
-However, once we weight these wholesale electricity prices by solar exports, we see in Table 9 that prices in shoulder periods are lower than prices in off-peak periods.
-One reason for this is that off-peak periods occur daily from 10 PM to 7 AM.
+For example, average wholesale electricity prices in day periods and overnight periods are similar, as we can see in Table 8.
+However, once we weight these wholesale electricity prices by solar exports, we see in Table 9 that prices in day periods are far lower than prices in overnight periods (about half).
+One reason for this is that overnight periods occur daily from 10 PM to 7 AM.
 Most of this period tends to have very low prices, with higher prices only beginning to occur between around 6 AM and 7 AM (as we can see in Figure 2).
-When we take an average of all prices in off-peak periods (as in Table 8), the average is dominated by the very low prices over night.
-However, when we take a solar-weighted average of prices in off-peak periods (as in Table 9) the only prices that receive any weight are those between around 6 AM and 7 AM, when solar exports begin.
-This means that export-weighted off-peak prices are based on these higher prices that occur between 6 AM and 7 AM, and give no weight to the lower overnight prices when no exports occur.
+When we take an average of all prices in overnight periods (as in Table 8), the average is dominated by the very low prices during night-time, when no exports occur.
+However, when we take a solar-weighted average of prices in overnight periods (as in Table 9) the only prices that receive any weight are those between around 6 AM and 7 AM, when solar exports begin.
+This means that export-weighted overnight prices are based on these higher prices that occur between 6 AM and 7 AM, and give no weight to the lower overnight prices when no exports occur.

-5 Comparison with 2020/21 FiT and VDO
+5 Comparison with 2021/22 FiT and VDO

-This section briefly compares the results of our flat-rate FiT for 2021/22 with the equivalent result for 2020/21 and considers how these changes relate to changes in the wholesale electricity component of the Victorian Default Offer (VDO) over a similar time period.
+This section briefly compares the results of our flat-rate FiT for 2022/23 with the equivalent result for 2021/22 and considers how these changes relate to changes in the wholesale electricity component of the Victorian Default Offer (VDO) over a similar time period.

-5.1 Comparison with 2020/21 FiT
+5.1 Comparison with 2021/22 FiT

-Frontier Economics previously advised the ESC on the forecast of wholesale electricity prices for the purpose of calculating a FiT for 2020/21.15 As discussed, we used the same methodology for this final report that we previously used for the 2020/21 FiT.
+Frontier Economics previously advised the ESC on the forecast of wholesale electricity prices for the purpose of calculating minimum FiT rates for 2021/22.15 As discussed, we used the same methodology for this draft report that we previously used for the 2021/22 minimum FiT.
 In this section we explore what is driving the differences in results between the two reports.